dotnet/arcade/automated-image-generation13997.md

 ## Take ownership of Helix custom image definitions

 Making custom image definitions templated requires modifications.
 This is why we need to move all [definitions](https://devdiv.visualstudio.com/XlabImageFactory/_git/ImageConfigurations?path=%2FMonthly%2FHelixBaseImages) under our repository.
 It was confirmed by DDFUN (Casey) that these definitions aren't shared with any other team.
-Beside changing URL and version the structure is left unchanged, so there isn't any additional maintanance cost related to owning these definitions.
+Beside changing URL and version the structure is left unchanged, so there isn't any additional maintenance cost related to owning these definitions.

 Currently the definitions with DDFUN use YAML only to be converted to JSON payloads.
 As part of the move I would suggest to start using JSON file format as it's expected input of the Image Factory.
 The only benefit of YAML are comments, but in our case these comments are copy pasted across all definitions and don't add any additional value.